GPropersi/Parstagram/README.md

 - [X] User can load past posts infinitely.
 (2pts)
 - [x] User can log out.
 - [X] User can change username, password, profile picture.
-- [X] User can click on a user's profile picture or username to see their profile.
+- [X] User can click on a user's profile picture or username from their post to see their profile.
 - [X] User can take pictures on their own phone, and not just in the simulator.
 - [X] Each post contains a timestamp of how long ago it was posted.
+- [X] User has a profile tab to see their own profile page.

 ## Video Walkthrough